Medically reviewed by Aimee Paik, MD

 Medically, menopause officially begins one year after your last period.
 This may occur as early as your 30s (premature menopause), into your 60s, or at any time in between (the average age of onset is 51 years old).
 There can be some unpleasant signs and symptoms menopause is approaching, including irregular periods, hot flashes, mood changes, and thinning hair and dry skin.
 These symptoms are caused by a natural decline in reproductive hormones – namely, estrogen and progesterone.
 Eventually, your ovaries will stop producing eggs and you will no longer be able to become pregnant.

 We have some disappointing news for those of us who have experienced teenage acne and adult acne.
 Many people also experience menopausal acne brought on by hormonal fluctuations (a drop in estrogen and an increase in testosterone).
 This kind of acne can usually be addressed with the same treatments used in other kinds of hormonal acne: prescription retinoids, topical or oral antibiotics, and anti-androgen treatments like spironolactone.
-Menopause can affect everyone differently, so be sure to consult with your dermatologist to get the best treatment for your skin!
+Menopause can affect everyone differently, so be sure to consult with your dermatology provider to get the best treatment for your skin!

 Melasma is another skin concern that can be brought on by hormonal changes during menopause.
 When it occurs during pregnancy, people often refer to it as the “pregnancy mask,” due to the mask-like hyperpigmentation that can occur across the cheeks and forehead.
 Melasma affects darker skin types more often than lighter ones and can be exacerbated by sun exposure.
 Staying out of the sun and using a physical sunscreen with an SPF of at least 30 every day will help keep melasma from progressing.
 Hydroquinone cream is a skin-lightening agent that can also be used to treat melasma.
 It works by decreasing melanin production (the stuff that gives your skin its color) and increasing melanin breakdown in hyperpigmented areas.
 Hydroquinone is available in over-the-counter products, but it can be prescribed in a more concentrated formula by a dermatologist.